Texas and Oklahoma found their Heisman candidates in the desert of Arizona

-That “race” began, as it does, way before the season, when every team was 0-0 and Oklahoma quarterback Spencer Rattler stood as the favorite.
-Then Rattler, from Phoenix, had a few cheerless turns in September, including the night when some home fans chanted for his backup on Sept.
-25 during a 16-13 win over West Virginia seen as insufficiently pretty.
+That race began, as it does, way before the season, when every team was 0-0 and Oklahoma quarterback Spencer Rattler stood as the favorite.
+Then Rattler, from Phoenix, had a few cheerless turns in September, including Sept.
+25 when some home fans chanted for his backup during a 16-13 win over West Virginia seen as insufficiently pretty.

 Can a fellow win a Heisman after having his own snooty fans chant for his backup (who, in this case, would be Caleb Williams from D.C. and Gonzaga)?
-Ancient Heisman adages might say no, so Rattler has joined other quarterbacks such as Clemson’s D.J.
-Uiagalelei among the half-crossed-off, opening the frat-house door for some fresh dudes.
+Ancient Heisman adages might say no, so Rattler has joined other quarterbacks, such as Clemson’s D.J.
+Uiagalelei, among the half-crossed-off, opening the frat-house door for some fresh dudes.

-Those include very much Bijan Robinson, the Texas true-sophomore running back from Tucson who in 2018-19 became the first-ever two-time winner of the 35-year-old Ed Doherty Award given by the Grand Canyon State Gridiron Club in Arizona.
-The unprecedented can happen when one roams the fields for 7,036 rushing yards and 114 touchdowns, a lavishness that could turn many a man into a diva.
+Those include very much Bijan Robinson, the Texas sophomore running back from Tucson who in 2018-19 became the first two-time winner of the 35-year-old Ed Doherty Award given by the Grand Canyon State Gridiron Club in Arizona.
+The unprecedented can happen when someone roams the fields for 7,036 rushing yards and 114 touchdowns, a lavishness that could turn many a man into a diva.

 Robinson, with his giant, frequent smile and his considerable, frequent humility, is not a diva.

-“I just know that I have to put my head down and do the best for the offense and team,” he said last Saturday after rushing for 216 compelling yards at TCU, proclaiming it “awesome” to have won coach Steve Sarkisian’s trust.
+“I just know that I have to put my head down and do the best for the offense and team,” he said last Saturday after rushing for 216 compelling yards at TCU, proclaiming it “awesome” to have won Coach Steve Sarkisian’s trust.

-“I think you earn that trust,” Sarkisian said then and there.
+“You earn that trust,” Sarkisian said then and there.
 “He’s a guy, whether it’s on the field or off the field, just who he is as a person, who he is from a preparation standpoint, what we’re trying to do, he’s earned our trust.”

 So the 6-foot, 214 pound Robinson ranks second in the nation in rushing with 652 yards and 130.4 per game, behind only Michigan State’s Kenneth Walker III at 136, yet it’s more the look of Robinson’s game that stokes some of the latest Heisman yelps.

-“Robinson runs with a style as hard to define as it is to defend,” wrote the Austin-based Jim Vertuno of the Associated Press, noting “quick feet in tight spaces,” eyes that “find the smallest of gaps,” a shoulder Robinson doesn’t mind plowing into others, and then “a strong stiff arm and spin moves.”
+“Robinson runs with a style as hard to define as it is to defend,” wrote Austin-based Jim Vertuno of the Associated Press, noting “quick feet in tight spaces,” eyes that “find the smallest of gaps,” a shoulder Robinson doesn’t mind plowing into others and then “a strong stiff arm and spin moves.”

-The matter of the eyes started coming up way back at the outset of Robinson’s teen years, and then again last season, when he had a different head coach (Tom Herman) and the game slowed down for him on Nov.
+The matter of the eyes started coming up way back at the outset of Robinson’s teen years and then again last season, when he had a different coach (Tom Herman) and the game slowed down for him on Nov.
 7 against West Virginia (12 carries for 113), then became manageable by the closing Alamo Bowl against Colorado (10 carries for 183).
 Told he seemed better in December than in September, Robinson spoke of fresh comfort with the speed of the game and said, “When you do get confidence as a running back, start finding your way, start understanding the blocks before they even happen, second- and third-level reads, the game does slow down, you need to play however you want, comfortably, the best way.”

 “Just the evolution of where he was from training camp to now is night and day,” Herman said then, a week before he would meet the ax in the typical Texas tumult.